Ahket-net/docs/MD/CADET Reference Manual.md

                - Authorized is an implicit attestation by the signer at a specific date "is authorizing STASH to verify through DDS."
             - `Unauthorized`: The DDS cannot be used for verification.
                - Unauthorized is an implicit attestation by the signer at a specific date "is deauthorizing STASH to verify through DDS."
             - `ConditionalAuthorization`: The DDS can be used for verification if some conditions satisfied.
-The condition is described using a special Claim Verification Form Prototype (see CVF$ below).
+The condition is described using a special Claim Verification Form Prototype (see tbd_CVF below).
 In this case, the DDS is a "conditional DDS" (CDDS).
                - `ConditionalAuthorization` is an implicit attestation by the signer at a specific date "is authorizing STASH to verify through DDS provided that certain condition is satisfied."
          - Because of events are recorded at the time of the signer request, the DDS is strongly timestamped by STASH.
       - `Owner`: An entity that earns a portion of the fees paid during verification to STASH.
 We call the owner of DDS the `DDS owner` or `DDSO`.